michaeljscript/next-restore-scroll-position/README.md

 When only a portion of the page scrolls, rather than normal full window scrolling, you can pass the `scrollAreaId` property

 scrollAreaId is the id of the element that scrolls.
-If you have a div with `id="divThatScrolls"`, you would pass scrollAreaId="divThatScrolls as in the following example."
+If you have a div with `id="divThatScrolls"`, you would pass scrollAreaId="divThatScrolls" as in the following example.

 ```js
 import { useScrollRestoration } from 'next-restore-scroll-position';